ShaunPrice/RobotOfThings/README.md

 StereoVision is used to collect teh calibration images and use them to determin the calibration matrices.

     **This utility cannot be used to view the disparity or pointcloud images as it is not compatible with OpenCV 3.x and higher for other than calibration.
+    **An updated version still in testing for OpenCV3+ is available on my website at: https://github.com/ShaunPrice/StereoVision

 Install the StereoVision utilities from Daniel Lee (https://github.com/erget/StereoVision) using pip:

     pip install StereoVision

+To install my updated version you'll need to download from github (https://github.com/ShaunPrice/StereoVision) into a folder named StereoVision and install it with:

+    pip install -e StereoVision

 This library has some prerequisits that also require installation: